 In winter and spring, when pruning and other labour-intensive tasks are carried out, the seasonal demand for workers is at its peak.
 Overseas-recruited workers make up the numbers.
 In recent years most such workers have come from the Pacific, in particular Vanuatu and the Solomon Islands, under approved schemes set up in 2006.
 This has curtailed some of the more blatant forms of exploitation of migrant labour that previously took place.

 The ‘downstream’ labour force includes those working in numerous vineyard and cellar-related restaurants and cafés and in the accommodation industry.
 It also includes those who provide or serve in new or expanded hospital wards, retail outlets and classrooms, including those who teach viticulture and oenology (winemaking).

 Māori used waka extensively in the Marlborough Sounds and also to cross Raukawa Moana (Cook Strait).
 In colonial times water transport was standard in the Sounds, and also on occasion along Marlborough’s east coast.

-In the heyday of coastal shipping (the late 19th and early 20th centuries), ports were at Havelock, Picton, Port Underwood, Blenheim, the Wairau Bar and Kaikōura.
+In the heyday of coastal shipping (the late 19th and early 20th centuries), there were ports at Havelock, Picton, Port Underwood, Blenheim, the Wairau Bar and Kaikōura.
 Vessels also called in at numerous landings in the Sounds and along the Kaikōura coast.
-Road links with other provinces took time to develop, not least because a large number of rivers needed to be bridged.
+Road links with other provinces took time to develop, not least because many rivers had to be bridged.